 Insolvency: You must be insolvent, meaning you are unable to repay your debts in full when they are due.

-Affordability: You should be in a position to make monthly repayments toward the Trust Deed.
+Affordability: You should be in a position to make monthly repayments toward the debt.
 Your disposable income after covering essential living costs is crucial in determining the amount of these payments.

 Before agreeing to anything, it's important that you contact a debt advisor or Insolvency Practitioner in Scotland who will be able to assess your eligibility and understand your specific situation.